PEG Ratio in India: 12.1% CAGR Over 25 Years (+1.0%/yr vs Sensex)

 What Drove the Returns

-Modi election (2014): India elected Narendra Modi in May 2014 on a pro-growth, anti-corruption platform.
-The market responded.
-Our portfolio returned +58.7% vs the Sensex's +33.5%.
+Modi election (2014): India elected Narendra Modi in May 2014 on a pro-growth platform.
+The portfolio returned +70.5% vs the Sensex's +33.5%.
 Infrastructure stocks, banks, and consumer companies all moved.
+This was the highest single-year absolute return outside the 2009 bounce.

-From 2000 through 2003, the portfolio held cash.
-There weren't enough Indian large-caps (MCap > ₹20B) with positive PEG data on BSE+NSE to form a portfolio of 10 stocks.
-The Indian market was smaller then.
-Fewer companies met the size threshold.
-This is real data, not a model artifact.
+From 2000 through 2004, the portfolio held cash.
+Five full years.
+There weren't enough NSE large-caps (MCap > ₹20B) with positive PEG data to form a portfolio of 10 stocks in those years.
+This is real data, not a model artifact: the NSE was smaller and less covered in the early 2000s.

 Run It Yourself